-- Due to the changes to unreimbursed employee business expenses, Congregations should immediately set up a method by which "ordinary & necessary" expenses incurred by Pastors for the benefit of the Congregation are reimbursed to the Pastor. - It's not an enormous amount to the Congregation, but it's certainly helpful to the Pastor!
+- Due to the changes to unreimbursed employee business expenses, employers should immediately set up a method by which "ordinary & necessary" expenses incurred by employees for the benefit of the employer are reimbursed to the employee. - It's not an enormous amount to the employer, but it's certainly helpful to the employee!